viktordanchev/Academix/README.md

 # Academix
 Academix is ​​an electronic journal that completely replaces the paper version.
-The main goal is to simplify and automate a large part of teachers' duties.
+The main goal is to simplify and automate a large part of teachers duties.
 # Tech Stack
 - .NET Core 6
 - ASP.NET Core MVC